 From the summits of the Telluride ski resort in Colorado, visitors can gaze over the Rocky Mountains' jagged peaks, sheer cliffs, and deep wooded valleys.
 The dramatic scenery contains plenty of technical trails for experienced skiers to enjoy, but facilities are also well suited for younger skiers, with a good number of beginner and intermediate slopes.
 The ski school also offers private and group tuition, as well as advanced courses and specialist training camps such as heli-skiing and biomechanics.
 With the best ski-in, ski-out access in the area, the Inn at Lost Creek offers upscale accommodations in a relaxed and unpretentious atmosphere.

 Two-bedroom guest condominiums can house up to six guests and combine modern and rustic elements into a tasteful and comfortable living space, with amenities including full kitchens, stone fireplaces, steam showers and jetted bathtubs.
 One of the finest restaurants in the area, Siam’s Talay Grille serves Asian tapas and seafood dishes; though, outside the resort, you can also check out one of five on-slope Mountain Village restaurants including the incredibly scenic Giuseppe’s and Alpino Vino lodges.
 Guests can swim in the indoor pool or take in the surrounding mountain vistas from the warmth of the rooftop hot tub.

-Located close to Bridger Bowl mountain in Montana, the Ramada by Wyndham Bozeman offers superb value for money for families looking for a fun ski escape without breaking the bank.
-While rooms come from as little as $60 per night, the hotel provides excellent amenities for the price.
-Basic but spacious rooms can accommodate up to five family members, and come with bathrooms, fridges, microwaves, hot drink facilities, and free Wi-Fi.
+Located close to Bridger Bowl mountain in Montana, the Baymont by Wyndham Bozeman offers superb value for money for families looking for a fun ski escape without breaking the bank.
+While rooms come from as little as around $66 per night, the hotel provides excellent amenities for the price.
+Basic but spacious rooms come with bathrooms, fridges, microwaves, hot drink facilities, and free Wi-Fi.
 Guests are provided with a free continental breakfast to fuel them up before hitting the slopes.